josh-berry/cronitor/README.rst

 The client is a simple Python script that runs a job, captures its output and sends it to the server.
-The client script is standalone, requiring only standard Python 2 libraries to run.
+The client script is standalone, requiring only standard Python 2 or Python 3 libraries to run.
 Installing it is as simple as ``scp``.

 Dependencies
 ============